On this webpage, you will find information and FAQs about COVID-19 vaccines (updated 7th April 2026).

 Why getting vaccinated is important

 The NHS recommends topping up your protection against COVID-19 if you are in the defined high-risk group listed above.
-Evidence from the UK Health Security Agency1 (UKHSA) shows that people who had a vaccination last spring were less likely to be admitted to hospital for up to two months afterwards, compared to people who did not have one.
+Evidence from the UK Health Security Agency shows that people who had a vaccination last spring were less likely to be admitted to hospital for up to two months afterwards, compared to people who did not have one.

 JCVI advises on eligible groups for 2024 spring COVID-19 vaccine – GOV.UK (www.gov.uk)